 x.
-Derivative financial instruments - The Entity enters into a variety of derivative financial instruments trading and hedging in order to manage its exposure to risk of: a) interest rate, b) rate debt and y c) metal prices.
+Derivative financial instruments - The Entity enters into a variety of derivative financial instruments trading and hedging in order to manage its exposure to risk of: a) interest rate, b) exchange rate on debt and c) metal prices.
 Further details of derivative financial instruments are disclosed in Note 13.